ibexa/documentation-user/docs/personalization/filters.md

 products can be structured based on site navigation.
 Typically, customers would look for computer desks and get a list of recommendations of all computer desks in the shop.
-When necessary, the personalization service can also use another dimension for filtering recommendations, for example, a "brand" dimension.
+When necessary, the Personalization service can also use another dimension for filtering recommendations, for example, a "brand" dimension.
 In this case, users would get recommendations for all items from the same "brand".